Australian Forces Overseas Fund

 For many decades, RSL Australia has put together these care packages to show our troops how much we appreciate their work.
 This work originally began when the RSL decided to prepare Christmas parcels for members of the Australian Army serving in Vietnam.
 Following the withdrawal of troops from Vietnam, the RSL resolved to continue to support Australian Forces on missions abroad and formally established the RSL Australian Forces Overseas Fund (AFOF) on 26 January 1966 at the Sydney Town Hall, amalgamating the earlier fund established by RSL NSW and the Lord Mayor’s Comfort Fund.

-It's an enormous undertaking, only made possible by donations to the fund and the volunteers who come together to pack the care packages at the 39 OSB Randwick Barracks in Sydney.
+It's an enormous undertaking, only made possible by donations and the volunteers who come together to pack the care packages at the 39 OSB Randwick Barracks in Sydney.

-The 39th Battalion are remembered for their service as the RSL prepares care packages for deployed ADF personnel
+The 39th Battalion are remembered for their service as the RSL prepares care packages.

-The RSL packs these packages at 39 OSB Randwick Barracks in Sydney.
+The RSL packs the care packages at 39 OSB Randwick Barracks in Sydney.
 Over the two days of packing, RSL volunteers often reflect on the significance of the 39 OSB Randwick Barracks and the great efforts of the 39th Battalion for which the Barracks has been named.

 The 39th Battalion was originally raised in 1916 for service during World War I. After the Great War, the unit took a few different forms before it was raised again as a single unit in October 1941 for service in World War II.
 The 39th Australian Infantry Battalion was largely composed of 18-19 year old young men armed with World War I weapons.
 They were sent to Australian administered Papua where they ended up becoming a vital part of the fight for the Kokoda Trail.